-31.4.5.4 Timing for Submittal of Project and Entity Qualification Information and Opportunity to Provide Additional Information
+31.4.45.34 Timing for Submittal of Project and Developer Entity Qualification Information and Opportunity to Provide Additional Information

 Any entity seeking to develop a project as a transmission solution to a transmission need driven by Public Policy Requirements shall submit any information, or update any previously submitted information, it considers relevant to its project and qualifications, to the ISO.
-The required information for entity and project qualification may be submitted at any time.
-The ISO shall within 15 days of an entity's submittal, notify the entity if the information is incomplete.
-The entity shall submit the additional information within the time period specified in the ISO Procedures.
+The required information for entity and project qualification shallmay be submitted at any time within 60 days of the NYPSC's determination of a Public Policy Transmission Need.
+Any Developer that the ISO has determined under Section 31.4.4.1 of this Attachment Y to be qualified to propose to develop a transmission project as a transmission solution to a Public Policy Transmission Need may submit the required information for project qualification; provided, however, that based on the actual identified need that requires resolution, the ISO may request that the qualified Developer provide additional Developer information.